Laryssa Biesenthal

-Laryssa Biesenthal, born 22 June 1971, in Walkerton, Ontario is a Canadian former representative rower rower.
+Laryssa Biesenthal (born June 22, 1971) is a Canadian former representative rower.
 She is a dual Olympic medallist and represented Canada in sweep-oared and sculling boats at four World Rowing Championships, medalling on each occasion.
+She is married to Olympic rower Iain Brambell.

 Rowing career

 Biesenthal first started rowing as a student at the University of British Columbia in 1990.

 She made her national representative debut for Canada at the 1995 World Rowing Championships in Tampere, Finland, where she won a silver medal in the quadruple sculls event with Kathleen Heddle, Marnie McBean and Diane O’Grady.
 This same quad won bronze at the 1996 Atlanta Olympics.
 Biensenthal went on to win a silver medal at the 1997 World Rowing Championships, silver and bronze medals at the 1998 World Rowing Championships, and another bronze at the 1999 World Championships.

 Biensenthal won two more medals before retiring, gold at the 1999 Pan American Games, and a final bronze at the 2000 Sydney Olympic Games.